scribd/scribd.github.io/_posts/2021-03-08-introducing-sql-delta-import.md

 #### 3.1 `--num-mappers` and data skew just don't play nicely together

-When `sqoop` imports data, source table will be split into ranges based on `--split-by` column and each mapper would import it's corresponding range.
+When `sqoop` imports data, source table will be split into ranges based on `--split-by` column and each mapper would import its corresponding range.
 This works good when `--split-by` column has a near uniform distribution of data, but that's not always the case with source tables...
 As tables age we tend to add additional columns to them to take on new business requirements so over time data in latest rows has a higher fill rate than earlier rows.